weikanggong/BWAS/README.md

 # BWAS beta version

-A Matlab-based software for brain-wide association study.
+A Matlab software package for brain-wide association study.
 To use this software, please

 (1) Include all these functions in the Matlab path.